 There is hiking, rafting and fishing among many other things to do in the Asheville North Carolina area.

-And if you choose to get away for the weekend, Asheville is located near a number of state and interstate highways, including the Blue Ridge Parkway (a ride you must take), and is also the home to a busy regional airport.
+And if you choose to get away for the weekend, Asheville is located near a number of state and interstate highways.
+Including the Blue Ridge Parkway (a ride you must take), and is also the home to a busy regional airport.

-Then there’s the town itself.
+Then there’s the downtown itself.

 Asheville NC’s downtown is truly a unique, some would say, classic place to be.